reinhart1010/nix/docs/en/common/ajson.md

 ---
 # ajson

-Executes JSONPath on JSON objects.
+Execute JSONPath on JSON objects.
 More information: <https://github.com/spyzhov/ajson>.

 - Read JSON from a file and execute a specified JSONPath expression: